bayuirfan52/hire_test/README.md

 - Password `cityslicka`

 ## APK for testing
-Apk files already on [Release] (https://github.com/bayuirfan52/hire_test/releases).
+Apk files already on [Release](https://github.com/bayuirfan52/hire_test/releases).
 You can download & install apk file to real device.

 ### Thank you
 ### Regards